Yesfinethankyou/post-install/README.md

 Ubuntu Post Install Scripts
 ===========================

-A semi-automatic and interactive set of post-installation scripts for Ubuntu and its derivatives.
+A semi-automatic and interactive set of post-installation scripts for Mint and its derivatives.
 You can use this project to install your favourite apps, set your preferred settings, and do minor housekeeping.

 This project is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](/LICENSE).
-If you have improvements, contributions to the [original](https://github.com/snwh/ubuntu-post-install) are much appreciated.

 ## Organization

 This project is designed to be fairly modular (and not be one huge script) so you can easily delete or exclude bits/functions that you don't want to use.